Sources for London Lives

 About this Project

-Funded by the ESRC, and implemented by the Humanities Research Institute at the University of Sheffield and the Higher Education Digitisation Service at the University of Hertfordshire, the London Lives project is directed by Tim Hitchcock and Robert Shoemaker.
+Funded by the ESRC, and implemented by the Digital Humanities Institute at the University of Sheffield, the London Lives project is directed by Tim Hitchcock and Robert Shoemaker.
 The project manager is Sharon Howard.
 See about this project.

 Search The Proceedings